carpentries/instructor-training/episodes/09-mindset.md

 > — Emily Jane McTavish
 {: .quotation}

 One of the barriers to learning is avoidance of making errors.
-Errors are associated with negative emotions, which leads to students being fearful of making them. *Error framing* encourages students to understand that making errors provides valuable learning opportunities instead of having negative consequences.
+Errors are associated with negative emotions, which leads to learners being fearful of making them. *Error framing* encourages learners to understand that making errors provides valuable learning opportunities instead of having negative consequences.
 For example, the [Language Acquisition Made Practical](https://www.amazon.com/Language-Acquisition-Made-Practical-Learners/dp/0916636003) (LAMP) system for learning language encourages learners to develop phrases and try them in a variety of social situations with native speakers.
 By being willing to make mistakes, LAMP learners receive useful feedback from native speakers in real-world social situations.
 Error framing has